IBM/swift-kitura-hyper-protect-dbaas/README.md

 [![](https://img.shields.io/badge/IBM%20Cloud-powered-blue.svg)](https://bluemix.net)
 [![Platform](https://img.shields.io/badge/platform-ios_swift-lightgrey.svg?style=flat)](https://developer.apple.com/swift/)

-# Create a hypersecure Swift application using Kitura
+# Create a Hyper Protect secure Swift application using Kitura

-In this code pattern, you will create an server-side application using [Kitura](http://www.kitura.io/) in Swift and Hyper Protect Services.
+In this code pattern, you will create a server-side application using [Kitura](http://www.kitura.io/) in Swift and Hyper Protect Services.
 Hyper Protect Services bring continuous security to IBM Cloud, so all data is encrypted in flight, at rest, and in use.

 When you have completed this code pattern, you will understand how to: